Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Planning.md

 {{< timeline_title >}}

-## Initial Brainstorming and Planning

-_Mid February_
+## Our first strong idea

 {{< timeline_content >}}

-Divided into 3 groups looking at different potential areas following a Microsoft teams meeting where we all meteach other (virtually).
-The group looked into past IGEM projects, use of casein and production of alternative dairy products, biosensors and also microplastics.
+In late March we came up with our first strong idea for our project – a product which could be sprayed onto a surface in a hospital and cause any disinfectant-resistant bacteria to fluoresce.
+After discussing this in our weekly meetings, the idea was liked by the whole team but after researching the idea and discussing our findings, we realised that this was not a major issue in hospitals when compared to antibiotic resistance.
+We also moved from a spray-based to a swab-based approach around this time.

 {{< div_end >}}

 {{< timeline_title >}}

-## Sharing Ideas and Research

-_Early March_
+Detection of CRE and biosensors

 {{< timeline_content >}}

-In our second teams meeting we discussed the research we foundand also potential problems for example legal and ethical issues relating to a food product.
-With the helpful advice from previous IGEM members we looked into different tracks and what particularly interests us and explored together past work.
-From here we found an interest in environmental field and also looking a diagnostics.
-Useof GFP was mentioned but also plastic biodegradability too.
+After further research from break out groups and speaking to various health professionals (see our [human practices](/Human_Practices) page for more information) we came across a [Public Health England report about the concerning rise in CRE infections](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/926563/Framework_of_actions_to_contain_CPE-draft.pdf.

+Current detection methods for CRE require a lab and take 4-5 days for a sample to be processed.
+This can lead to large outbreaks in hospitals, due to a delay in results.
+We decided to think about how we could design a rapid detection method which would be used by cleaning staff without training, and which would eliminate the need for a lab.
+If carbapenem resistant bacteria were present on a swab, the sample would fluoresce to indicate a positive result.

 {{< div_end >}}

 {{< timeline_title >}}

-## Catch Up and Progress Meeting

-_Mid March_
+## Developing our idea on how to detect CRE

 {{< timeline_content >}}

-In this meeting we were joined with Dr Christophe Corre and research fellow Emzo De Los Santos.
-We discussed FGP in plants as a detection tool for pathogens as a potential project idea.
-We discussed also the use of social media in communication and outreach as well as potential collaborations with societies.
-With the current situation with pandemic we recognised the importance of using social media platforms to helps build relationships and connections which could aid in future collaborations.
+We started to plan who we might need to contact, in order to begin designing how this detection method might work.
+We contacted microbiologists and specialists within the University of Warwick to allow us to gain a better understanding of how to tackle this problem.

 {{< div_end >}}

 {{< timeline_title >}}

-## Detection of CRE and Biosensors
+## Meeting with Dr Freya Harrison

 {{< timeline_content >}}

-After further research from break out groups we came across the concern of CRE infections in hospitals by PHE.
-We decided to think about how we canmake a rapid detection product which can be used by cleaning staff without training and will eliminate the need for a lab.
-The second factor is highly important as current detection methods for CRE require a lab and will take 4-5 days for sample to be processed which can lead to large outbreaks in hospitals due to delay in results.
-The use of fluorescence will be key in staff seeing the presence of CRE.
+Dr Harrison is a specialist on carbapenem resistance, who we contacted to learn about the best ways of targeting these bacteria.
+We were advised to look at broad spectrum detection, and the possibility of using specific phages of peptidoglycan layer tagging.
+We also learnt a lot about the importance of looking at the infectious dose, how carbapenem resistance spreads, and issues surrounding biofilms

 {{< div_end >}}

 {{< timeline_title >}}

-## Developing Our Idea On How To Detect CRE
+## Meeting with Dr Antonia Sagona

 {{< timeline_content >}}

-We started to plan who to contact with the advice of PHD students and our advisors and as this biosensor is aimed to be used in hospitals and clinical environments due these environments having high reservoirs of CRE.
-We contact microbiologists and specialists within the University of Warwick to allow us to gain a better understanding of how to tackle this problem.
+Dr Sagona is a phage therapy specialist who we contacted about the possibility of using phages.
+We discovered that this would likely be too specific, as we would only be able to target one strain of carbapenem resistant bacteria.
+This would be of limited use in a hospital, due to the wide range of different carbapenem resistant _Enterobacteriaceae_.

 {{< div_end >}}

 {{< timeline_title >}}

-## Meeting with Freya Harrison
+## Identifying our target gene

 {{< timeline_content >}}

-Advised too look at broad spectrum detection and looking a specific phages or peptidoglycan layer tagging. we gained some great contacts as well as highlighting the importance of looking at what is the infectious dose , how it spreads and issues surrounding biofilms.
+After reading extensively around the subject of CRE, we came across a gene called OXA-48, which we decided we would select as our target.
+This is because there aren’t currently any existing methods which can detect this gene either efficiently or quickly.
+If this gene was present in a bacterial cell, this would enable us to identify that the bacterium was resistant to carbapenems.
+In our next weekly meeting, we also decided that we wanted to use a CRISPR-based approach in order to accurately identify the presence of this gene in an organism.

+{{< div_end >}}

+{{< timeline_title >}}

+## Meeting with Dr Richard Hastings

+{{< timeline_content >}}

+Dr Hastings is the Healthcare Regulatory and Technical Manager at [Mirius](https://www.mirius.com/), a company producing disinfectants and other cleaning solutions.
+He informed us of all the legal restrictions and regulations surrounding the use of biological products on humans, which was of great interest to us as it meant we moved away from designing a rapid detection method to diagnose patients, due to the many logistical difficulties.
+We instead decided a way of containing the spread of CRE by targeting reservoirs like sinks would be more achievable for us, and we would be able to do it more effectively.

+{{< div_end >}}

+{{< timeline_title >}}

+## Meetings with Jack Lawrence

+{{< timeline_content >}}

+We met with Jack Lawrence, a member of the 2018 iGEM, to discuss the use of CRISPR to detect carbapenem resistance.
+This was an extremely productive meeting, as we designed the gRNAs we would use to allow the dCas9 protein to bind to our target gene (OXA-48) using NUPACK.
+Soon after, we had a second meeting where we designed the plasmids we wanted to engineer in order to get this system working.
+We made a rough step-by-step plan of how we would achieve this in the lab.
+Once the correct parts had been ordered, we were ready to start in the lab and get the project underway!

 {{< div_end >}}

 {{< timeline_end >}}